 Then you’ll get to the viewpoint itself.
 The views from here are absolutely spectacular.
 You can walk up to the edge of the cliff to really get a sense of how big Yosemite is, and how high up you are from here!
 I highly recommend it (unless you are scared of heights) – it gives you such a unique perspective of the valley.
 Just be super careful and don’t get too close to the edge, as people have fallen off and died here.

-The light here is especially gorgeous at golden hour and you can snap some beautiful shots – definitely a highlight of any visit to Yosemite in the fall!
+The light here is especially gorgeous at golden hour and you can snap some beautiful shots – definitely a highlight of any visit to Yosemite!
 Afterwards, you can head towards Glacier Point to catch the sunset.